Billy Lange

-William Lange (born February 11, 1972) is an American college basketball coach, currently the men's head coach at Saint Joseph's University.
-He was previously an assistant head coach with the Philadelphia 76ers.
-Prior to joining the 76ers, he was the associate head coach at Villanova University and head coach of the Navy Midshipmen.
+William Lange (born February 11, 1972) is an American basketball coach who currently serves as an assistant coach for the New York Knicks of the National Basketball Association (NBA).
+He previously served as the head men's basketball coach for the Navy Midshipmen and the Saint Joseph's Hawks.

 High school

 Born in Haddon Heights, New Jersey, Lange played high school basketball at Bishop Eustace Preparatory School in Pennsauken Township, New Jersey and then played collegiately at Rowan University.
 He started his coaching career with a single season at his alma mater, Bishop Eustace, replacing his father in the role.